Daily High to Daily Low: Is It Safe to Buy Ovid Therapeutics Inc. (OVID)?

 OVID’s Market Performance

-OVID stocks went down by -62.28% for the week, with a monthly drop of -51.41% and a quarterly performance of -53.09%, while its annual performance rate touched -35.66%.
-The volatility ratio for the week stands at 9.59% while the volatility levels for the past 30 days are set at 7.63% for Ovid Therapeutics Inc..
-The simple moving average for the period of the last 20 days is -52.40% for OVID stocks with a simple moving average of -50.92% for the last 200 days.
+OVID stocks went up by 2.33% for the week, with a monthly drop of -51.29% and a quarterly performance of -58.81%, while its annual performance rate touched -34.49%.
+The volatility ratio for the week stands at 5.75% while the volatility levels for the past 30 days are set at 7.19% for Ovid Therapeutics Inc..
+The simple moving average for the period of the last 20 days is -44.70% for OVID stocks with a simple moving average of -49.61% for the last 200 days.

 Analysts’ Opinion of OVID